exonum/exonum-doc/src/home/what-is-exonum.md

 Exonum uses [a custom Byzantine fault tolerant consensus algorithm](../advanced/consensus/consensus.md) to synchronize data among the nodes in the network.
 The Exonum network would continue operating even if up to 1/3 validators are hacked, compromised or switched off.
-There is no single point point of failure, no single node which controls the operation of the network.
-The whole process of transaction processing is fully decentralized.
+Hence, there is no single point of failure in the network; the whole process of transaction processing is fully decentralized.

 ### Thin Clients